Program

 Emergency Assistance

 We typically provide an initial amount of food, clothes, medicine, bus passes, and diapers as needed, meant to support families through their first two weeks after seeking support.
+We call this initial assistance a Catalyst Grant because they are meant to jumpstart a family into independence.

 Transitional Housing